Cosnavel/stock-tracker-cli/README.md

 To build an executable, standalone Stock Tracker run: `php stock-tracker app:build stock-tracker`

 Supported Commands:
--`cap {symbol}`          Display market cap of the stock with the given symbol -`company {symbol}`      Display information about the company of the stock with the given symbol -`historic {symbol}`     Display historical price data of the stock with the given symbol -`intraday {symbol}`     Display the intraday data of the stock with the given symbol -`price {symbol}`        Display the current value of the stock with the given symbol -`status`                Display status of Stock API
+- `cap {symbol}`          Display market cap of the stock with the given symbol
+- `company {symbol}`      Display information about the company of the stock with the given symbol
+- `historic {symbol}`     Display historical price data of the stock with the given symbol
+- `intraday {symbol}`     Display the intraday data of the stock with the given symbol
+- `price {symbol}`        Display the current value of the stock with the given symbol
+- `status`                Display status of Stock API

 Example:
 Will output the current market cap of Apple